-- (a) each operating state in Clause 5.2.2 requiring test calls, including the operating state where no Identity Module is present; - (b) accessing PMTS from each of the Mobile Carriers; - (c) each technology supported by the Gateway Device and by the PMTS including: - (i) UTRA connected to 3G Core Network; - (ii) E-UTRA connected to EPC; - (iii) E-UTRA (master) and NR (secondary) connected to EPC; - (iv) NR connected to 5GC; and - (v) a Wi-Fi network connected to EPC/5GC where voice calls can be made; and - (d) no suitable access technology - Note 1: eUICC with no profile installed or enabled is to be considered the same way as no Identity Module is present. - Note 2: For Items (c)(ii), (c)(iii) and (c)(iv), IMS Emergency Call in normal, as well as camped on a network where only Emergency Calls are possible, are to be tested. - Note 3: The expectation, when there is no suitable access technology, is the ability to initiate an Emergency Call is not prevented. - Note 4: The requirements for testing incorrectly inserted Identity Modules in Clauses 5.2.2.1 (b) (ii) (D), and damaged or faulty Identity Modules in Clause 5.2.2.1 (b) (ii) (E), do not apply to eUICC identity modules.
+- each operating state in Clause 5.2.2 requiring test calls, including the operating state where no Identity Module is present; - (b) accessing PMTS from each of the Mobile Carriers; - (c) each technology supported by the Gateway Device and by the PMTS including: - (i) E-UTRA connected to EPC;

+- (ii) E-UTRA (master) and NR (secondary) connected to EPC; - (iii) NR connected to 5GC; and - (iv) a Wi-Fi network connected to EPC/5GC where voice calls can be made; and - (d) no suitable access technology - Note 1: eUICC with no profile installed or enabled is to be considered the same way as no Identity Module is present. - Note 2: For Items (c)(i), (c)(ii) and (c)(iii), IMS Emergency Call in normal, as well as camped on a network where only Emergency Calls are possible, are to be tested. - Note 3: The expectation, when there is no suitable access technology, is the ability to initiate an Emergency Call is not prevented. - Note 4: The requirements for testing incorrectly inserted Identity Modules in Clauses 5.2.2.1(b)(ii)(D), and damaged or faulty Identity Modules in Clause 5.2.2.1(b)(ii)(E), do not apply to eUICC identity modules. - Note 5: The tests in this Clause do not apply to devices accessing a PMTS which is solely delivered via a Satellite-Based Facility.
+For future study and new requirements may be introduced in a future edition.

 For Gateway Device test calls, the corded or wireless handset connected to CE that functions as a Gateway Device should be configured as required for each operating state in 5.2.2.
-Prior to initiating test calls the tester should check and record information about-